Meerkats in the Kalahari

 Airfare, except flights listed as included, is not included in trip costs.
 Detailed logistical information and the contact information for our recommended flight-ticketing agent are included in the Trip Materials we will send you.

-Flights you (or a travel agent) book: Arrive at Maun Airport, Botswana (MUB) from Johannesburg, South Africa (JNB)around midday on August 3 via South African Airways.
-Depart from the Lusaka Airport, Zambia (LUN) on August 22.
+Flights you (or a travel agent) book: Arrive at Maun Airport, Botswana (MUB) from Johannesburg, South Africa (JNB) around midday on August 4 via South African Airways.
+Depart from the Lusaka Airport, Zambia (LUN) on August 23.

-Flights we book for you: Roundtrip flights from Maun to Gweta on August 3 and 6.
-The cost of this roundtrip booking is included in the extension cost.
-Please refer to the main safari itinerary for other included flight information.
+Flights we book for you: Flights between Maun (MUB) and Gweta.
+The cost of this booking is included in the extension cost.
+Refer to the Bostwana and Zambia safari itinerary for other included flight information.

-You will stay at a lodge for two nights, with one night of under-the-stars camping (no tent) in between the lodge nights.
+You will stay at Planet Baobab for two nights, with one night of under-the-stars camping (no tent) in between the lodge nights.
 The camping site will have an enclosed pit-toilet and will not have electricity.

-This extension includes a day driving your own single-person quad bike into the salt pans.
+This extension includes a day driving two-person quad bikes into the salt pans.
 Quad bikes are the ecologically favorable way to experience the saltpans since they leave a shallow track that washes away during the rains.
-You will get dusty, so wear protection for your face and have a cover for your camera equipment.
+All other transportation will be in open-air safari vehicles.